LinkedIn’s primary purpose is to connect business professionals all across the world.

 The popular business website has created a name for itself when it comes to bringing industry leaders, business professionals, job posters, and job seekers together in one place.

 As marketing and advertising continued to evolve throughout the early 2000s, businesses began implementing LinkedIn into their social media marketing strategies.
-Although it may not be considered as one of the most important places to market your business or brand, creating and maintaining a presence on LinkedIn has proven useful to many businesses over the past ten years.
+Although it may not be considered as one of the most important places to market your business, creating and maintaining a presence on LinkedIn has proven useful to many businesses over the past decade.

-In this article, we’ll take a look at some useful tips to keep in mind while developing your LinkedIn marketing strategy.
+In this article, we’ll take a look at some useful tips to keep in mind while developing a LinkedIn marketing strategy that delivers results.

 Did you know that LinkedIn hosts more than 500 million professional profiles?
 With that amount of talent existing in one place, there are endless opportunities for connection and collaboration across teams, businesses, and even industries.
 When you visit LinkedIn, you’ll know that you’re in the right spot if you’re looking to nurture and grow your network.